NWA Shockwave: NWA: Cyberspace

 However, the promotion was a subject of controversy throughout much of 2005 and early-2006.
 Many of these originated with Frank Goodman, a rival New Jersey promoter, and his Masked Maniac Hotline.
 Firehawk's on-screen role in the company was openly criticized as were his promotion's questionable business decisions and practices.
 Former Women's Champion Talia had criticized the promotion as a guest the previous year, and a falling out with former employees Dave Levy and Eric Nyenhuis resulted in them speaking out against the company as well.
 As a guest on the Masked Maniac Hotline, Nyenhuis claimed that Firehawk had physically threatened him and, on one occasion, told him he was "going to cut his fucking legs off" prior to his firing.
 NWA Cyberspace's relationship with TNA was supposedly threatened due to difficulties with Jeff Jarrett and Jeremy Borash after booker Derek Gordon was alleged to have written storylines conflicting with TNA angles.
 Jarrett supposedly received a bounced check from Firehawk as well.
 There were also claims of "scaling back" on big name talent and that the promotion was losing around $10,000 a show.

-In spite of this, the promotion held its most successful show that year when over 400 fans attended "Superbrawl Saturday IV" in Kearny, New Jersey on January 21, 2006.
+In spite of this, the promotion held its most successful show that year when over 400 fans attended "Superbrawl Saturday IV" in Kearny, New Jersey, on January 21, 2006.
 A minor disturbance occurred at the show when Wayne Ploghofft, an employee of National Wrestling Superstars, was accused of attempting to take away objects he deemed as "weapons" from fans waiting to enter the building and forcibly eject others from attending the show.
-When Firehawk and other officials heard what was happening, Ploghofft having no authorization to act on behalf of NWA Cyberspace, he left the building with security members to confront Ploghofft but found he had left before their arrival.
+When Firehawk and other officials heard what was happening, Firehawk left the building with security members to confront Ploghofft but found he had left before their arrival.

 In early-2006, the promotion also began to co-promote events with Mikey Whipwreck's New York City Wrestling Connection.
 In March, Bobby Roode won the NWA Cyberspace Internet Championship from Josh Daniels at one of these shows in Deer Park, New York.
 Several of Whipwreck's students, including Ken Scampi, Mike Spinelli, Mason Raige, Quiet Storm, Tara Charisma and Trinity, had been regulars in the promotion since its early years.